 The matrix is useful for evaluating ideas relative to each other.
 During evaluating sessions ideas are being rated independently from each other.
 But once we begin to compare ideas that have a similar estimation, there’s a possibility that some of them will be more useful or less labor intensive.
 Based on that, we may correct idea’s estimation, its Value and Efforts indexes.

 So, you’ve estimated all ideas and sort the most useful one with the help of a matrix now you can push them to development to Kanban or Sprint board.

 3. Push to Development and Track Progress

-There’s one useful feature on Backlog board that will help you track a development stage of your idea.
+There’s one useful feature on Backlog board that will help you track the development stage of your idea.
 It’s a Push option.
 It allows you to send a task from a Backlog board to Sprint/Kanban board for its implementation with the help of task link.
 The pushed task is linked to the original one from a Backlog board which shows you its development status.

 With the help of tasks link pushed items will be automatically synchronized.
 Once a pushed task is completed and moved to the Done column, its parent task will be automatically moved to the Done column on a Backlog board.

 This connection also works backward.
 You can link a task from the development board to a task on the Backlog.

 You can push several tasks to different boards at the same time.
 For example, you gathered all the requirements and created an Epic or a Story and splitted it to 10 tasks for a realization.
 Some of them can be pushed to a Sprint board, the rest - to a Kanban board.
 After the push, you can see the cross links in a parent and copied tasks.
 This helps you to track the status of the epic/story and their subtasks.